Bethany Beach, Delaware: Geography

 Bethany Beach is located at 38°32′22″N 75°03′19″W (38.5395564, −75.0551807).
 The town is bordered to the north by the Delaware Seashore State Park and by Salt Pond, to the east by the Atlantic Ocean, to the south by South Bethany, and to the west by Ocean View.

 According to the United States Census Bureau, the town has a total area of 1.2 sqmi, of which 1.1 sqmi is land and 0.04 sqmi (1.71%) is water.

 Beaches

 The town is bordered to the east completely by free public beaches, all guarded seasonally by professional lifeguards known as the Bethany Beach Patrol.
 The beach patrol, which consists of 30 members, is on duty daily from Memorial Day weekend to Labor Day and on weekends in September.
-Within Bethany Beach, there is a half-mile area of private beachfront owned by Sea Colony.
+Just south of the town limits, there is a half-mile area of private beachfront owned by Sea Colony.